 - In some instances, fine grit sandpaper can lighten a heavy burned area.

 These wood bangle bracelets were also fun to create.
-You can find the instructions here for the Creative Words bracelet.
-And everyone in the office LOVES the wide Daisy Bangle Bracelet.
-The written instructions can be found here for the daisy bangle.
+Try either the Creative Words bracelet or the wide Daisy Bangle Bracelet.

-And lastly I want to share with you a frame that I created ... this project is an interesting take on using a stencil.
-I used our FolkArt Handmade Charlotte Paisley Delight stencil as the pattern.
+Finally, I used our FolkArt Handmade Charlotte Paisley Delight stencil as the pattern to create this DIY wood-burned picture frame.
 I traced around the stencil design directly onto the wood frame and then burned the design.
-Combining paint and wood burning and stencil techniques on one project offers many cool ideas for additional projects!
+Combining painting, wood-burning, and stenciling on one project offers many cool ideas for other DIY wood-burning projects!